How to Start a Podcast in 2021 (Free Guide to Make Your First Show)

 Finally, make sure to use the right equipment to record your podcasts, name your podcast properly, prepare the right promotional strategy, and stay consistent.
 It will take time, but making money podcasting is not impossible.

-I recommend you get started with Buzzsprout today and you’ll get a free $20 Amazon gift card.
+You can also get started with Buzzsprout and you’ll get a free $20 Amazon gift card.

 Are there any strategies missing from this guide?
 What is holding you back from starting a podcast?
 Answer in the comments below.

 Further Reading on AdamEnfroy.com: If you’re ready to start your podcast, check out my guide to the best podcast hosting to get started.
 And if you want to build your online presence this year, check out my ultimate guide to learn how to start a blog.